 Diversity Dividends Collective

-Other important efforts, such as the MCCA Diversity Survey and the ABA Model Survey, support legal departments’ desire to analyze and monitor firmwide diversity.
-The Move the Needle Fund (MTN) Diversity Dividends Collective supplements those efforts by concentrating specifically on the diversity, inclusion, and equity of outside counsel teams — including who gets access to high-quality work, visibility and interactions with in-house counsel, and credit for developing or expanding the work.
+The Move the Needle Fund (MTN) Diversity Dividends Collective focuses on the inclusion, equity, and diversity of legal departments’ outside counsel teams — including who gets access to high-quality work, visibility and interactions with in-house counsel, and credit for developing the work.

-See a recent press release announcing the initiative and early Collective members here.
+See the recent press release announcing the initiative here.

 Legal departments interested in participating or learning more, please sign up for a legal department information session or email firstname.lastname@example.org.